 Junya Suzuki’s latest Pay Attention installment has a deep dive on the VISA Touch Japanese open loop transit system solution powered by QUADRAC Q-CORE server technology.
 It is the solution also used for the Okinawa Yui Rail monorail fare system that integrates Suica/Transit IC and QR support.
 He argues that open loop EMV is good enough because, (1) we don’t need the over-spec FeliCa 200 millisecond (ms) transaction speed (it’s actually faster, between 100~150 ms), (2) it has a leg up on future MaaS and cloud integration.
 Holding onto Suica local transaction performance as ‘faster/better’ is a myth holding back progress.

-Making the right technology choices are essential in our era of limited resources, ride the right horse and you succeed.
-I want to believe the cloud holds the promise to extend transit IC to low transit volume rural areas that don’t have it now, but every time I use a slow cloud based stera payment terminal I’m reminded how impractical that approach is for stations with high transit volume.
+Making the right technology choices are essential in our era of limited resources, ride the right horse and you save yourself a lot of trouble, and money.
+Many people believe the EMV open loop holds the promise to cover every transit need, but every time I use a slow cloud based stera payment terminal I’m reminded how impractical that approach is for stations with high transit volume.

 Does it make cost sense to replace the current transit IC system and re-create it with EMV open loop when Opal, Oyster and OMNY systems will always need closed loop cards?
 The practical thing is leveraging a good system already in use.
-Upgrade the Japan Transit IC system we have now, spend precious resources that fix current limitations and extend it with new technologies like UWB Touchless.
+Upgrade the Japan Transit IC system we have now, spend limited resources that fix current limitations and extend it.

 The strength and weakness of the Japan Transit IC standard is that it’s not top down but based on mutual cooperation.
 It’s not one entity but association members have to move forward as if they are one.
 JR East has been the technology leader and is working to improve and share it at lower cost.
-2021 is not the make or break year for Japan Transit IC, but it will be an important and challenging one that will set its future direction.
+The Japan Transit IC is alive and well, for now, but it is facing important challenges that will set its future direction.

 Related post: The 2 in 1 Suica Region Affiliate Card